The Courier-Mail: 19th century origins

 After some 18 months, Lyon and Swan disagreed on many aspects of editorial policy, including transportation of convicts and squatting.
 Lyon took over sole control in late 1847, but had money problems, and gave sole control to Swan.
 Swan sold out to Thomas Blacket Stephens in about November 1859.The Moreton Bay Courier became The Courier, and then the Brisbane Courier in 1864.
 In June–July 1868, Stephens floated a new company, and transferred the plant and copyright of the Brisbane Courier to "The Brisbane Newspaper Company".
 He was the managing director until retired in November 1873, when the paper was auctioned.

-The Journal was, from November 1873 to December 1880, managed by one of the new part owners, the Tasmanian-born former public servant Gresley Lukin (1840–1916).
-Although called 'managing editor', actual writing and editing was by William Augustine O'Carroll (1831–1885).
-Most prominent of the various editors and sub-editors of the Queenslander 'literary staff' were William Henry Traill (1842–1902), later NSW politician and editor of the famed Sydney journal 'The Bulletin', and Carl Adolph Feilberg (1844–1887), who was Danish born but from the age of six educated in England and later in France.
-Carl Feilberg followed William Henry Trail in the role of political commentator and the de facto editor of the Queenslander to January 1881.
+The journal was, from November 1873 to December 1880, managed by one of the new part-owners, the Tasmanian-born former public servant Gresley Lukin (1840–1916).
+Although called "managing editor", actual writing and editing was by William Augustine O'Carroll (1831–1885).
+Most prominent of the various editors and sub-editors of The Queenslander literary staff were William Henry Traill (1842–1902), later NSW politician and editor of the famed Sydney journal 'The Bulletin', and Carl Adolph Feilberg (1844–1887).
+Feilberg followed William Henry Trail in the role of political commentator and the de facto editor of The Queenslander until January 1881.
 He succeeded William O'Carroll as Courier editor-in-chief from September 1883 to his death in October 1887.
 Lukin's roles as part owner-editor changed on 21 December 1880.
+Charles Hardie Buzacott, former Postmaster General in the first McIlwraith government, had been a staff journalist.

+20th century

-Charles Hardie Buzacott (1835–1918), former 'Postmaster General' in the first McIlwraith government, had been a staff journalist.
-John James Knight (1863–1927) was editor-in-chief of the Brisbane Courier 1906–16, later managing director, then chairman of all the company's publications.
+John James Knight was editor-in-chief of The Brisbane Courier from 1906 to 1916, later managing director, then chairman of all of the company's publications.

-The first edition of The Courier-Mail was published on 28 August 1933, after Keith Murdoch's Herald and Weekly Times acquired and merged the Brisbane Courier and the Daily Mail (first published on 3 October 1903).
+The first edition of The Courier-Mail was published on 28 August 1933, after Keith Murdoch's Herald and Weekly Times acquired and merged The Brisbane Courier and the Daily Mail (first published on 3 October 1903).
 In 1987, Rupert Murdoch's News Limited acquired newspaper control, and outstanding shares of Queensland Newspapers Pty Ltd.

+The Courier-Mail launched its first website in 1998.

+21st century

+From its inception until March 2006 The Courier-Mail was a broadsheet newspaper.
+On 14 December 2005 it was announced that the paper would change to a tabloid sometime in early 2006, however the term "tabloid" was not used in favour of the term "compact".
+This linguistic choice was probably related to widespread public view that many tabloids, including those published by News Limited, were low quality publications.
+The last broadsheet edition was published on Saturday 11 March 2006, and the first tabloid edition was published on Monday 13 March 2006.
+On the same day, the paper's website was revamped and expanded.

+The change to a tabloid format brought The Courier-Mail in line with all other News Limited Australian metropolitan daily newspapers.
+It followed the change to a tabloid format by The Advertiser of Adelaide—another News Corporation newspaper—some years earlier.